paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 ### Touchdown Time

 I can't explain this discrepancy.
-To me, Video A is clear with the jolt to the passenger in frame 1015.
+To me, Video A is clear with the jolt to the passenger around frame 1015.

 Another anomaly is that in the Flight Data Recorder data presented in Figure 46 on page 111 of the final report there is a clear 'g[y]'